rxdu/libxmotion/src/kernel/planning/sampling/README.md

 ## Steps to perform search with a planner

 1. Define the planning space
-2. Specify start and goal state (region)
+2. Specify goal region radius (normally should equal to max steering distance)
-3. Specify Steer function and StateValidityCheck/PathValidityCheck function
+3. Specify "Steer" function and "StateValidityCheck"/"PathValidityCheck" function
-4. Perfrom search
+4. Specify start and goal state and perfrom search

 ## Steps to construct a new planner